Skip to content

 Policy #3: Incident Response

-Companies handling CJIS-protected data must have safeguards in place to detect breaches and contain them.
+Companies handling CJIS-protected data must have safeguards to detect and contain breaches.
 Data recovery measures are also crucial.
 Any data breaches must be reported to the authorities immediately.

 Policy #4: Auditing and Accountability

-Audit controls must be implemented to see who is accessing data, when data is accessed, and why it’s being accessed.
-This information needs to be logged for any future audits, which could help determine if the company is accountable or not.
+Audit controls must be implemented to see who is accessing data when data is accessed, and why it’s being accessed.
+This information must be logged for future audits, which could help determine whether the company is accountable.

 Policy #5: Access Control